Placing a booking

 We continuously work with individual European railroads to establish partnerships that ensure our direct access to all inventories in order to provide you with the fullest range of travel options.

-Can I add products to an earlier order and avoid paying the shipping or booking fees?
+Can I add products to an earlier booking and avoid paying the shipping or booking fees?

-Unfortunately, once an order has been invoiced, it’s in the process of being shipped out and we’re unable to alter it.
+Unfortunately, once a booking has been finalized it’s being processed and we’re unable to alter it.

 How can I book an itinerary with multiple cities?